eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 .. _administering of medication: `Administering medication`_
 .. _The Setting is a healthy environment: `Maintaining a healthy environment`_
 .. _they are removed from The Setting: `Removal of illness`_
-.. _treated and passed to the emergency services: `Dealing with emergency illnesses`_
+.. _treated and passed to the emergency services: `Dealing with emergency conditions`_

 .. _ear thermometer: `First-Aid Box`_